turnbasedgames/urturn/docs/docs/0-Introduction/0-Introduction.md

 The framework lets you modify game state of a room in a **transactional** and **event-based** manner.
 Just define how to modify game states on each event, and that's it (no infrastructure headaches, no worrying about scale again).

+// TODO:KEVIN need to put cloud around this backend
 ![simple diagram of UrTurn and your code](./simple_diagram.png)

 ### Perfect for